Peng Shuai says her allegations of sexual assault against former Chinese official were misunderstood

 On Monday, a reporter with the state-run nationalist tabloid Global Times posted a video of Peng at the skiing event, chatting with Chinese basketball star Yao Ming.

 Peng has not given interviews to any other international outlets and has not responded to messages sent to her official Weibo account.
 Queries to her sports agents went unanswered on Monday.
 The Tianjin Municipal Bureau of Sports, under which Peng trained, did not respond to a faxed request for an interview with Peng.
-The Women’s Tennis Association in Beijing said that it could not make her available for an interview.
+The Women’s Tennis Association in Beijing said it could not make her available for an interview.

 A post on Peng’s official Weibo page last month claimed that former vice minister Zhang Gaoli had pressured her into having sex with him, and that Peng had subsequently entered into a long-term affair with the senior official, who is four decades older than her.
 The post said Peng was angry at Zhang for insisting on keeping their affair a secret.